-“Also re-engineer VAGRANT with the finest materials and most advanced board systems for sensible, effortless and safe operation, allowing her to cruise with a small and happy crew.
+“Also re-engineer the schooner VAGRANT with the finest materials and most advanced board systems for sensible, effortless and safe operation, allowing her to cruise with a small and happy crew.
 In summary, VAGRANT should be ready to last for another one hundred years.”

 What ensued was a very extensive rebuild project, carried out by Huisfit’s dedicated inhouse team at the Royal Huisman shipyard, and supported by expert consultation with Dykstra Naval Architects on the upgrade of VAGRANT’s rig by Royal Huisman’s sister company, Rondal.

 Although Huisfit-projects are never a “typical refit”, the vast scope of this 22 months Huisfit project made it more like a new build, both for those involved at the shipyard and likewise noted by outside observers.
 The rewards of this project, though, are plentiful.